Memorable Manitobans: Eber Crummy (1852-1939)

-In 1888, he married Elizabeth Beavitt Keough, daughter of Reverend Jabez Bunting Keough, of New Westminster, with whom he had four children: Richard Crummy, Eber Crummy, Margaret Crummy, and William Taylor Crummy (1892-1916).
+In 1888, he married Elizabeth Beavitt Keough (?-1922, daughter of Reverend Jabez Bunting Keough, of New Westminster) with whom he had four children: Richard Crummy, Eber Crummy, Margaret Crummy, and William Taylor Crummy (1892-1916).

 He came to Winnipeg in 1909 as Pastor of Grace Methodist Church, leaving for Vancouver in 1913.
 He returned to Winnipeg as the Principal of Wesley College, serving from 1915 to 1917.
 He left Winnipeg again and returned in 1923 to serve as Pastor of Maryland Methodist Church.
 He retired to Victoria in 1931 and died there on 14 August 1939.